gerold-penz/bun-sqlite-key-value/README.md

 <store>.items
 ```
-Reads the data from the database and returns entries in an array as key-value pairs.
+Reads the data from the database and returns items in an array as key-value pairs.

 ### startsWithOrKeys